accordproject/cicero-perishable-network/README.md

 Press the submit transaction button on the left.

-Select the Setup Demo transaction type.
+Select the `SetupDemo` transaction type.

 Press the Submit button.